Definition of Anonymity

 - Plural: anonymities

-- Anonymity is not the same as confidentiality.
+- Anonymity is not to be confused with confidentiality.
 When an individual can only be identified by the researcher who guarantees their responses will not be made public the person is protected by confidentiality not anonymity.

 - Anonymous surveys (verb) anonymize data to make it (adjective) anonymous and to (adverb) anonymously assure participants have (noun) anonymousness.